AHalic/Katify/README.md

 ### Instalation

-To install all packages used run:
+To install all packages used run, inside the backend and frontend repository:

 ```sh
 npm install